Living With Diabetes: 9 Ways to Change Your Health Habits

 Recruit Your Diabetes Support Team

 Lean on your friends, family or online communities for support.
 "Find someone who wants you to be healthy, and let this person know how you need them to support you.
 Being accountable to someone beyond yourself is really powerful," according to Dr. Pruitt.
-Learning to take a new medication everyday is a new habit all people with diabetes need to form, so tell your support team about it.
+Learning to take a new medication everyday is a new habit many people with diabetes need to form, so tell your support team about it.
 "Keep your pill box next to the coffee maker," says Dr. Pruitt, "Tell your support team, 'If you notice that I've skipped it, just remind me, or if you see that I've taken my medicine every day for a week, congratulate me.'"

 Monitor Your Healthy Progress